Alabama

 Alabama’s tax-credit scholarship program helps thousands of students access schools that are the right fit for them, but policymakers could do more to expand educational opportunity.

-Eligibility for the scholarships is limited to 185 percent of the federal poverty line.
-Roughly one-third of Alabama students are eligible for a scholarship and less than 1 percent of students statewide actually use a scholarship.
-The average scholarship size is about $6,100, which is about 60 percent of the average expenditure per student at Alabama’s district schools, but the cap on scholarship values is somewhat higher ($6,000 in grades K–5, $8,000 in grades 5–8 and $10,000 in grades 9–12).
-Tax credits are worth 100 percent of the value of the contributions to scholarship
+Eligibility for the scholarships is limited to 250 percent of the federal poverty line.
+Just over half of Alabama students are eligible for a scholarship, and fewer than one percent of students statewide actually use a scholarship.
+The average scholarship size is about $6,800, which is 63 percent of the average expenditure per student at Alabama’s district schools, but the cap on scholarship value is somewhat higher ($10,000 per student).
+Tax credits are worth 100 percent of the value of the contributions to scholarship organizations, but only $40 million in tax credits are available annually, which is equivalent to only 0.4 percent of Alabama’s total K–12 revenue.
+Legislators added an automatic escalator in 2023, which increases the budget cap by $10 million per year if 90 percent of available credits are issued in three out of four consecutive years, up to a maximum cap of $60 million.

-In order to expand access to educational choice, Alabama policymakers should dramatically increase the available tax credits and expand eligibility to all students (prioritizing scholarships based on need).
+Alabama policymakers increased the available tax credits and expanded eligibility in 2023.
+They could do even more to expand access to educational choice, by making all students eligible (prioritizing scholarships based on need).
 The program could also be converted into an education savings account to ensure that all students have access to the education that’s the right fit for them, whether private school or a customized course of education.
+Policymakers did take the positive step of adding flexible use for students with unique needs in 2023.

 Rules and Regulations